Grading System

 If life circumstances require a student to interrupt his theological studies, he may request a leave of absence (LOA) for up to 2 semesters by completing the LOA form in the Student Area.
 While on a leave, the student is still considered a current RBS student.
 However, if after two semesters, the student does not resume his studies, his student status will be changed to inactive and he will be required to reapply to the seminary to continue his studies.

-Normally, students have one semester (twenty weeks) to complete all the assignments for a course.
+Normally, students have one semester to complete all the assignments for a course.
 However, students may apply for one extension for each course they are unable to complete by the end of a semester.
-To qualify for the extension, the student must have completed all the assignments for the course except the final exam and/or final term paper.
-No extensions will be granted to complete reading, lectures, quizzes, book reviews, or seminary prep courses.

 Retakes